CovertLab/WholeCellEcoliRelease/environment/README.md

       The Environment agent will wait for Cell simulation agents to register.
       You can optionally pass in a JSON `--config '{...}'` dictionary.

-      **Variation:** If you didn't open the Lens browser-based visualization, you can have the Environment agent open a "microscope" view onto the plate by launching it like this:

-      `> ENVIRONMENT_ANIMATION=1 python -m environment.boot --type lattice --id lattice`

 5. Now start a Cell agent in a new tab:

    `> python -m environment.boot --type ecoli --id 1 --outer-id lattice`